Compressive Visual Representations: Introduction

 Individuals develop mental representations of the surrounding world that generalize over different views of a \textit{shared context}.
 For instance, a shared context could be the identity of an object, as it does not change when viewed from different perspectives or lighting conditions.
 This ability to represent views by distilling information about the \textit{shared context} has motivated a rich body of self-supervised learning work \cite{ oord2018representation, bachman2019learning, chen2020simple, grill2020bootstrap, he2020momentum, lee2020predictive}.
 For a concrete example, we could consider an image from the ImageNet training set \cite{russakovsky2015imagenet} as a shared context, and generate different views by repeatedly applying different data augmentations.
 Finding stable representations of a shared context corresponds to learning a minimal high-level description since not all information is relevant or persistent.
 This explicit requirement of learning a concise representation leads us to prefer objectives that are \textit{compressive} and only retain the relevant information.

 Recent contrastive approaches to self-supervised visual representation learning aim to learn representations that maximally capture the mutual information between two transformed views of an image~\cite{oord2018representation,bachman2019learning, chen2020simple,he2020momentum,hjelm2018learning}.
 The primary idea of these approaches is that this mutual information corresponds to a general shared context that is invariant to various transformations of the input, and it is assumed that such invariant features will be effective for various downstream higher-level tasks.
-However, although existing contrastive approaches maximize mutual information between augmented views of the same input, they do not necessarily compress away the irrelevant information from these views, or capture relevant compression in their objectives~\cite{chen2020simple, he2020momentum}.
+However, although existing contrastive approaches maximize mutual information between augmented views of the same input, they do not necessarily compress away the irrelevant information from these views~\cite{chen2020simple, he2020momentum}.
 As shown in~\cite{fischer2020conditional,fischer2020ceb}, retaining irrelevant information often leads to less stable representations and to failures in robustness and generalization, hampering the efficacy of the learned representations.
 An alternative state-of-the-art self-supervised learning approach is BYOL~\cite{grill2020bootstrap}, which uses a slow-moving average network to learn consistent, view-invariant representations of the inputs.
-However, it also does not explicitly compress irrelevant information in its objective.
+However, it also does not explicitly capture relevant compression in its objective.

-In this work, we modify SimCLR~\cite{chen2020simple}, a state-of-the-art contrastive representation learning method, by explicitly adding information compression using the Conditional Entropy Bottleneck (CEB)~\cite{fischer2020ceb}.
-Furthermore, we show how BYOL~\cite{grill2020bootstrap} representations can also be compressed using CEB.
-By using CEB we are able to both measure and control the amount of information compression in the learned representation~\cite{fischer2020conditional}, and observe its impact on downstream tasks.
-We empirically demonstrate that our compressive variants of SimCLR and BYOL, which we name C-SimCLR and C-BYOL, significantly improve accuracy and robustness to domain shifts across a number of scenarios.